AIBlockOfficial/2Way.js/README.md

     }
     ```

-    From this data structure we're able to obtain specific details about the receipt-based payment, such as the unique identifier `DRUID0xd0f407436f7f1fc494d7aee22939090e`, the status of the transaction `status`, the timestamp of the transaction `timestamp`, as well as the address that made the receipt-based payment request- `2a646...f8b98`.
+    From this data structure we're able to obtain specific details about the item-based payment, such as the unique identifier `DRUID0xd0f407436f7f1fc494d7aee22939090e`, the status of the transaction `status`, the timestamp of the transaction `timestamp`, as well as the address that made the item-based payment request- `2a646...f8b98`.

     We are also able to see that in this specific request, the sender expects 1 `Item` asset in exchange for 25200 `Token` assets.
     </details>